michaeljamie/advanced-css-sass-less-course/README.md

 ### Natours

 An example site for an adventure tourism company highlighting modern CSS, SASS, and BEM usage and techniques.
+Includes responsive images using density and resolution switching as well as graceful degredation for browser support.

 The live site can be found here: [Natours Adventures Project](https://michaeljamie.github.io/advanced-css-sass-less-course/Natours/ "Natours - Project").